getodk/docs/contributing.rst

 When you first get started you'll need to:

 - Fork to your own Github Account
-- Clone down to your local machine
+- Clone it down to your local machine
 - Install dependencies

 And then each time you work you will:

-- Branch for a specific task
+- Make a branch for a specific task
 - Make commits as you go
 - Build and view the docs locally
   - Correct any errors and commit
 - Push your branch to your Github fork
 - Issue a pull request against the current working branch of the main repo (usually ``master``)
 - Pull latest back to your local machine from the main repo
-- Repeat.
+- Repeat

 .. _docs-dev-setup:

-Setting up Your Environment
+Setting up your Environment
 ----------------------------

 .. _docs-terminal: